CortexIntelligentAutomation/CTX-Backup-Flows/README.md

 Unfortunately, we cannot offer pull requests at this time or accept any improvements.

 ## Versioning
-BackupFlows has the following versions, starting with the most recent:<Module Version History>
+BackupFlows has the following versions, starting with the most recent:

 Version | Release | Functionality | Notes
 ------------ | ------------- | ----------- | -----------
 v1.0 | 21/02/2019 | BF-Backup-Flows-From-Config | Created